-To find the date by which you must leave the U.S., look to your I-94, which is either a small card placed into your passport by the Customs and Border Protection (CBP) official who met you at the U.S. airport, border, or other entry point; or, more likely, available only online at the CBP website.
+To find the date by which you must actually leave the U.S., look to your I-94, which is either a small card placed into your passport by the Customs and Border Protection (CBP) official who met you at the U.S. airport, border, or other entry point; or, more likely, available online at the CBP website.

 Now, assuming that your return flight is indeed one day after the expiration date on your I-94, let's consider the consequences.
 Most of these are indirect.
 Immigration authorities are highly unlikely to track you down over a one-day overstay.
-But the law may make your next visit to the U.S. more difficult.
+But the law can make your next visit to the U.S. more difficult.

 Even an overstay of one day will result in your visa being automatically cancelled.
 So if you had a multiple entry B-2 visa, you are out of luck; it will no longer be valid for U.S. entry.
 (See Section 222(g) of the Immigration and Nationality Act (I.N.A.)

-In the past, many foreign nationals who overstayed a visa took quick trips to U.S. consulates in Mexico or Canada, where they applied for another period of U.S. stay or a new visa.
+In the past, many foreign nationals who overstayed a U.S. visa took quick trips to U.S. consulates in Mexico or Canada, where they applied for another period of U.S. stay or a new visa.

 Now, however, the law contains something called the consular shopping bar.
 It says that, after a visa overstay, only people who can show extraordinary circumstances can use a third country for a new visa application.
 The rest must go back to a U.S. embassy or consulate in their home country to apply for their next U.S. visa.

 If your permitted stay in the United States hasn't yet run out, you are likely eligible to apply to U.S. Citizenship and Immigration Services (USCIS) for an extension of your stay.
-You'll do so by submitting USCIS Form I-539 and fee to USCIS before your I-94 expiration date.
+You'll do so by submitting USCIS Form I-539 and the required fee to USCIS before your I-94 expiration date.